mono/CppSharp/docs/GettingStarted.md

     <sh> build.sh generate -configuration Release -platform x64
     ```

+> :information_source: You can use the `-target-framework` option to target any valid .NET target framework.

 2. Compile the VS projects

     You can open `CppSharp.sln` and hit F5 or compile via the command line: